Cohomogeneity one manifolds with quasipositive curvature: The odd dimensional case

-We will finish the classification of quasipositively curved cohomogeneity one manifolds with the odd dimensional case.
-The classification splits up into several subcases.
-For the entire section, let $M$ be an odd dimensional quasipositively curved cohomogeneity one $G$ manifold with group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$, such that the action is essential.\\
+The classification in odd dimensions splits up into several subcases.
+For the entire section, let $M$ be an odd dimensional quasipositively curved cohomogeneity one $G$-manifold with group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$, such that the action is essential.\\

 Suppose that $H$ has full rank in $G$ and $G = L_1 \times L_2$ is not simple.
-Since $H$ has full rank $l_\pm$ are both even and $H = H_1 \times H_2$ and $K^\pm = K^\pm_1 \times K^\pm_2$.
+Since $H$ has full rank $l_\pm$ are both even, $H = H_1 \times H_2$ and $K^\pm = K^\pm_1 \times K^\pm_2$.
 Therefore $G$ is semisimple.
 By the classification of homogeneous spheres for both $K^\pm$ at least one $K_i^\pm$ acts trivially.
 But then by primitivity at least one factor of $G$ must be contained in $K^\pm$ and the action is not essential.
 Hence $G$ is simple.
-Now the equal rank cases can be handled as in \cite{gwz} section 5.
+Now the equal rank cases can be handled as in \cite{gwz} Section 5.
 From now on we can assume, that $H$ has corank two.